Static Assert In C++ - C++ Programming Tutorial

-In this article, we will discuss the static_assert in C++ with its syntax, parameters, and examples.
+In this post, we will explore the static_assert feature in C++ along with its syntax, parameters, and illustrations.

 What is the static_assert?